Olabanji-og/Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As a data analyst and marketing expert, I combine analytical skills with marketing insights to drive data-driven decision-making. my role involves involves.*

-**- ✅ Data Analytics Consulting.**
+**- ✅ Data Analysis.**
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.
+I Collect, clean, and analyse large datasets to identify patterns and trends.
+I use tools like Excel, SQL, Python, or R to conduct statistical analyses and visualize data through dashboards or reports.

-**- ✅ Staff Training & Development.**
+**- ✅ Marketing Strategy.**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.
+I can use insights to fine-tune marketing campaigns, refine customer segmentation, and sharpen targeting strategies.
+I often engage in A/B testing, analyze customer journeys, and monitor campaign performance to ensure continuous optimization.

 <!--Section 2: List 3-4 key projects-->